pybind/pybind11/docs/basics.rst

           py::arg("i"), py::arg("j"));

-:class:`arg` is one of several special tag classes which can be used to pass metadata into :func:`module::def`.
+:class:`arg` is one of several special tag classes which can be used to pass metadata into :func:`module_::def`.
 With this modified binding code, we can now call the function using keyword arguments, which is a more readable alternative particularly for functions taking many parameters: